ltbittner/share-api/README.md

 # Functions
 ---
 All functions have three parameters: params, success, and error.
 Params are data used for sharing, and success and error are callback functions.
 The callback functions are not required.
+The error callback gets passed a string which is the error message.

 ## Facebook